Richard-wv/stress_sighting_hypothesis/README.md

 ![Stress Hypothesis Dashboard p2](images/tsh_dashboard_p2.png)

-From a design standpoint, the layout and colour palette were chosen for **clarity and accessibility**, including adjustments to ensure usability for colour-blind viewers (Actually tested by a non-technical user with Deuteranopia.).
-Consistent colour theming was use throughout the dashboard for continuity, and to emphasise a clean and professional presentation.
+From a design standpoint, the layout and colour palette were chosen for **clarity and accessibility**, including adjustments to ensure usability for colour-blind viewers (Actually tested by a non-technical user with Deuteranomaly.).
+Consistent colour theming was use throughout the dashboard for continuity, and to emphasise a clean and professional aesthetic.
 Each visualisation is paired with a concise insight or summary, ensuring complex data relationships are communicated in plain English.
+Typographical considerations were also made to ensure consistency across all visualisations and pages, and the typeface (Verdana) was selected for clarity, readability, and overall accessibility.
 The use of consistent titles, legends, and annotations bridges the gap between technical interpretation and accessible storytelling.

 ---